 With well over one hundred market stalls, this is the place to visit if you want to delve into Vienna’s multicultural culinary scene as you’ll find food from across the world here, as well as plenty of local treats.

-Even if you’re not hungry, then it’s an exciting place to walk around, while on weekends, there’s usually a Flea Market held nearby too.
+Even if you’re not hungry, then it’s an exciting place to walk around, while on weekends in Vienna, there’s usually a Flea Market held nearby too.

 Vienna is one of the most cultured cities in the world, and over the years, Austria has produced some of the world’s finest composers and musicians.